 Starwood Capital funds acquire two prime Manhattan assets that the Firm will develop into flagship properties for its 1 Hotels and Baccarat Hotels & Resorts brands

-Starwood Energy Group, via an affiliate, completes the Starwood SSM Project—one of the largest solar power plants in Canada
+A Starwood Energy Group fund completes the Starwood SSM Project—one of the largest solar power plants in Canada

-Starwood Capital, via an affiliate, makes the first in a series of acquisitions that will establish the Firm as one of the largest operators of select-service and extended-stay hotels in the U.S.
+A Starwood Capital fund makes the first in a series of acquisitions that will establish the Firm as one of the largest operators of select-service and extended-stay hotels in the U.S.

-Starwood Energy Group finances the Gainesville (FL) Renewable Energy Center—one of North America’s largest-ever biomass projects
+A Starwood Energy Group fund finances the Gainesville (FL) Renewable Energy Center—one of North America’s largest-ever biomass projects

 Starwood Capital funds acquire Principal Hayley, which the Firm subsequently merges with Four Pillars and De Vere Ventures to create a leading U.K. hotel platform

-Starwood Capital, via an affiliate, and Starwood Property Trust to acquire LNR Property LLC (along with subsidiary Hatfield Philips International) for $1.05B, thus expanding the Firm’s distressed real estate expertise
+A Starwood Capital fund and Starwood Property Trust acquire LNR Property LLC (along with subsidiary Hatfield Philips International) for $1.05B, thus expanding the Firm’s distressed real estate expertise

 Starwood Capital portfolio company TRI Pointe Homes (NYSE: TPH) goes public and is later combined with a Weyerhaeuser subsidiary to create one of the largest homebuilders in the United States

 Starwood Distressed Opportunity Fund IX closes at $4.2B